 Best Places You Can Buy CPAP Supplies, Parts, and Spares

-PAP (such as AutoPAP, CPAP, or Bi-level PAP) includes a machine with tubing, a humidifier (usually built-in), a mask with cushion, and sometimes a carrying bag.
+PAP includes a machine with tubing, a humidifier (usually built-in), a mask with cushion, and sometimes a carrying bag.
+This applies to:

 The machine itself is prescribed, as it delivers air pressure at a certain level.
-The FDA regulates this prescription for safety reasons, making it illegal for anyone to sell PAP to someone without a prescription.
+The US Food and Drug Administration (FDA) regulates this prescription for safety reasons, making it illegal for anyone to sell PAP to someone without a prescription.

 However, aside from the machine purchase, you’re free to buy spare parts and supplies on the open market, with or without insurance, as these don’t require a prescription.